harsh0371/DevOps-Assignment/README.md

-# Detailed Report on SVN and Mercurial 📜
+# Report on SVN and Mercurial 📜

 ## 1. Introduction 🚀
-Version control systems (VCS) are essential tools for managing code and tracking changes in software development. **SVN (Apache Subversion) 🏛️** and **Mercurial 🏗️** are two popular version control systems used by developers worldwide.
+Version control systems (VCS) are essential tools for managing code and tracking changes in software development. **SVN (Apache Subversion) 🏛️** and **Mercurial 🪐** are two popular version control systems used by developers worldwide.
 This report provides an in-depth comparison of SVN and Mercurial, along with their basic commands.

 ## 2. Apache Subversion (SVN) 🏛️
 ### 2.1 Overview